 As mentioned earlier, variational inference converts the sampling problem of MCMC methods into an optimization problem.
 A variational distribution, q(y), which has made independence assumptions about model parameters, is used to approximate the posterior, p(y|x).
 More specifically, these algorithms assume that the distributions that represent stick lengths (and by extension, mixture component weights), component structure (i.e. means and covariances of a Gaussian for this work), and mixture assignments are all independent.
 This relationship can be seen in , , and below.
 By using optimization techniques such as the EM algorithm and the Kullback-Leibler (KL) divergence as a cost function, an optimal q(y) can be found from a set of distributions Q = {q1, q2,… ,qk}.
 Thus, new stick breaks, i.e. mixture components, are released as the KL divergence is minimized.

 Even variational inference algorithms can be computationally inefficient and often require additional constraints to make their use viable.
-AVDPM incorporates KD-trees which can be used during preprocessing to organize the data by partitioning them across hyperplanes in the feature vectors.
+AVDPM incorporates KD-trees which can be used during preprocessing to organize the data by partitioning them across hyperplanes in the feature vector space.
 Lower initial depths essentially result in shorter training times at the expense of accuracy.
 Moreover, AVDPM limits the number of mixture components to a truncation level, T, such that additional components, L>T, can exist but are tied to their priors.
 For AVDPM the factorized variational distribution is given by [3]

 where qϕ(vi), qϕ(ηi), and qz(zn) represent parametric models for stick lengths, the components’ structures (e.g. µ and σ for Gaussians), and mixture component assignments respectively.
 Each of the parametric models’ respective parameters are given by ϕ.